Yokuts Valley, California

-Yokuts Valley, formerly Squaw Valley, is an unincorporated community located in Fresno County, California, at the foothills of the Sierra Nevada on State Route 180 just below Kings Canyon National Park.
+Yokuts Valley (formerly Squaw Valley) is an unincorporated community located in Fresno County, California, at the foothills of the Sierra Nevada on State Route 180 just below Kings Canyon National Park.

 As of the 2020 census, the CDP had a total population of 3,564, up from 3,162 at the 2010 census.
 For statistical purposes, the United States Census Bureau defined Squaw Valley as a census-designated place (CDP).
 Yokuts Valley is located 9 mi north-northeast of Orange Cove and 30 mi east of Fresno, at an elevation of 1631 feet.

 Name

-The Chukimena, the Yokuts tribe that occupied the valley before American colonization, named it Múshtihnau, after their main village.
-The nearby Éntimbits Yokuts tribe called the valley, Túcheu.
+The Chukimena, the Yokuts tribe that occupied the valley before American colonization, named it Múshtihnau, after their main village in the valley.
+The nearby Éntimbits Yokuts tribe called the valley, Túcheu, a name that the Chukimena used for one of their other villages in the valley.

 The label "Valley" originally referred to either the surrounding basin or a narrow valley that connects it to the San Joaquin Valley.
 Today it refers to both.
 The basin may have originally been named "Woman's Land", after a depression in a rock overlooking the valley that resembles a woman's moccasin print.
 By 1873, non-native hunters adapted the name in English to "Squaw Valley", because "squaw" was the term used by white settlers for Indigenous women; it is considered a slur by natives.
 The United States Board on Geographic Names (BGN) officially assigned the name "Squaw Valley" to the community in 1957 and to the basin in 1959.

 On August 28, 1958, at the behest of Representative B. F. Sisk, the BGN decided that "Squaw Valley" would only refer to this community, not to a newer community in Placer County that was about to host the 1960 Winter Olympics.
 The latter would become known as Olympic Valley.
 Nevertheless, the name "Squaw Valley" continued to refer informally to both communities, creating considerable confusion.

 From 2020 to 2023, a coalition that included members of local tribes petitioned the Fresno County Board of Supervisors to rename the community "Nuum Valley" and later "Yokuts Valley", citing the derogatory history of the town's previous name.